What is an ISA?

 The tax year runs from 6th April to the following 5th April.
 Be aware, if you don’t use your full allowance during the tax year, you won’t be able to carry any over.

 You can hold numerous ISAs at any one time, but only pay into one of each type in the same tax year.
-For instance, you can pay into a With Profits ISA, a cash ISA and a Lifetime ISA in 2021/2022, but you couldn’t contribute to two different cash ISAs.
+For instance, you can pay into a With Profits Stocks and Shares ISA, a cash ISA and a Lifetime ISA in 2023/2024, but you couldn’t contribute to two different cash ISAs.

 Some people like to spread their allowance in this way, enabling them to pursue the potential rewards of an investment ISA while holding other savings in cash.